Some frequently asked questions about Mustang football:

 Q: When does the season run?

 A: Our main practice schedule starts at the beginning of August.
-There may be spring practices in June (to be determined) League games start about the middle of August and the run through October.
+There is also a "spring camp" that is a May/June session of practice for registered players.
+League games start about the middle of August and the run through October.
 There is about 10 regular season games and 2 playoff games.

 Q: How often are games and practices?